Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The BCS superconductor

-BCS theory is a mean-field theory and therefore is only valid so long as fluctuation effects are negligible.
-In principle, close enough to $T_c$, universal critical fluctuations must arise, meaning that BCS theory is never applicable.
-However, in conventional superconductors, significant fluctuation effects are confined to extremely narrow regimes about $T_c$ (of order $10^{-8}$\Tc \cite{blatter_vortices_1994}).
+BCS theory is a mean-field theory and is therefore only valid when fluctuation effects are negligible.
+Close enough to \Tc, universal critical fluctuations must arise, meaning that BCS theory is never applicable {over some temperature range}.
+However, in conventional superconductors, significant fluctuation effects are confined to extremely narrow regions around \Tc (of order $10^{-8}$\Tc \cite{blatter_vortices_1994}).

-While there are multiple possible sorts of fluctuation effects that can give corrections to BCS theory, particularly important in the cuprate context are ``phase fluctuations.''
-In the SC state below $T_c$, the low energy physics is universally captured by the non-linear sigma model,
+Although there are many possible fluctuation effects that can give corrections to BCS theory, particularly important in the cuprate context are phase fluctuations.
+In the superconducting state below \Tc, the low-energy physics is universally captured by the non-linear sigma model, with free energy, $F$, given by